Cartooning Course: How To Develop Your Cartoon Character

 Element 1: A teacher who's a ‘student'

 Besides, my watercolour teacher wasn't a student.
 He was a teacher.
-Or should I say ‘demonstrator'.
+Or should I say ‘demonstrator'?
 He demonstrated how something should be done.
 And we followed.
 And that's not the kind of teacher you need.
 You need a teacher that's hungry to learn.
 That teacher is always playing ‘student'.

 Almost every educational course follows a system.
-Yet, the system is largely based on getting things right.
+Yet, the system is primarily based on getting things right.
 This is a problem, of course.
 If you're only focused on getting things right, you go into freeze mode.
 You criticise yourself.
 You think your work is terrible.
 And guess what?

-It's also a ton of fun, because you're drawing cool cartoons.
+It's also a ton of fun because you're drawing cool cartoons.
 Instead of some boring skill, you're learning something that makes you (and the people around you) feel good.
 Best of all, you can do this at your dinner table and don't have to shut out the rest of your friends and family.

 What's involved in this course?